torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

 The :c:type:`struct gendisk` structure stores information about a disk.
-As stated above, such a structure is obtained from the :c:func:`alloc_disk` call and must be completed before it is sent to the :c:func:`add_disk` function.
+As stated above, such a structure is obtained from the :c:func:`alloc_disk` call and its fields must be filled before it is sent to the :c:func:`add_disk` function.

 The :c:type:`struct gendisk` structure has the following important fields: